atkaper/devtunnel/README.md

 actually start using this, that it will be copied into some other work repository (a tools/library mono repo), and will get refactored heavily.

-The current version does not make proper use of the asynchronous ideas of nodejs.
+The current version does not make proper use of the asynchronous constructs of nodejs.
 All is done in a simple synchronous (endless loop) way:

 - you start the code using: